AtActionPark/Pianissimo/README.md

 ## Notes
 #### Creation:
-Notes are object created through the .note(arg) method Argument must be a string of type 'C3', 'C#2', 'Db', 'Solb4', 'fax' ...
+Notes are object created through the .note(arg) method.
+Argument must be a string of type 'C3', 'C#2', 'Db', 'Solb4', 'fax' ...

 ```javascript